Deepfake Media Generation and Detection in the Generative AI Era: A Survey and Outlook: Deepfake Generation

 In GAN-based face swapping pipelines, the generator is usually conditioned on identity information from the source image and the attributes extracted from the target image \cite{Bao-CVPR-2018, Li-CVPR-2020, Chen-ACMMM-2020, Kim-CVPR-2022, Shiohara-CVPR-2023, Rosberg-WACV-2023, Zeng-AAAI-2023, Yoo-WACV-2023, Cui-CVPRW-2023, Yuan-ArXiv-2023}.
 The work of Bao \etal~\cite{Bao-CVPR-2018} is one of the earliest contributions in this direction.
 The authors employ a face recognition model to extract an identity embedding from the source image.
 The attributes of the target image are extracted by a neural network trained to minimize the Euclidean distance between the target and generated images, applying a lower weight when the identities in the target and source images differ.
-The concatenated representations are processed by a generator that is trained in an adversarial setting.
 Li \etal~\cite{Li-CVPR-2020} advance the previous framework by introducing a multi-level attribute encoder that is trained in a self-supervised manner, providing a more detailed representation of the target image than the approach of Bao \etal~\cite{Bao-CVPR-2018}.
 Similarly, Chen \etal~\cite{Chen-ACMMM-2020} propose the ID Injection Module, which integrates identity information through Adaptive Instance Normalization (AdaIN) \cite{Huang-ICCV-2017} layers into the target image features.
 More recent works \cite{Kim-CVPR-2022, Shiohara-CVPR-2023, Rosberg-WACV-2023, Cao-FG-2023, Zeng-AAAI-2023, Yoo-WACV-2023} increase the quality and quantity of the conditional identity information.
-Kim \etal~\cite{Kim-CVPR-2022} enforce smoothness to the identity encoding space through contrastive learning.
-Cao \etal~\cite{Cao-FG-2023} and Cui \etal~\cite{Cui-CVPRW-2023} explore the effectiveness of the transformer architecture for identity embedding in face swapping.
-Shiohara \etal~\cite{Shiohara-CVPR-2023} improve the embeddings by introducing BlendFace, a face encoder model trained with synthetic face images featuring swapped attributes.
-Rosberg \etal~\cite{Rosberg-WACV-2023} leverage the feature maps provided by multiple layers of the face encoder to better represent the identity.
-Zeng \etal~\cite{Zeng-AAAI-2023} show that a masked autoencoder (MAE)~\cite{He-CVPR-2022}, pre-trained on a large-scale face dataset, is an effective encoder for face swapping.
-Yoo \etal~\cite{Yoo-WACV-2023} present the Triplet Adaptive Normalization block to integrate the pose and identity features within their generator.
+Kim \etal~\cite{Kim-CVPR-2022} enforce smoothness to the identity encoding space through contrastive learning, while Rosberg \etal~\cite{Rosberg-WACV-2023} leverage the feature maps provided by multiple layers of the face encoder to better represent the identity.
+Cao \etal~\cite{Cao-FG-2023} and Cui \etal~\cite{Cui-CVPRW-2023} take a different route by exploring the effectiveness of the transformer architecture for identity embedding in face swapping.
+Zeng \etal~\cite{Zeng-AAAI-2023} go a step further, showing that a masked autoencoder (MAE)~\cite{He-CVPR-2022}, pre-trained on a large-scale face dataset, is an effective encoder for face swapping.